merlos/iOS-Open-GPX-Tracker/README.md

     **Note that it will generate the documents in the `../gh-pages/docs`.**

 **PR License**
-Please note that though the source code is licensed under GPL 3.0 by submitting a pull request you are also providing me (Juan M. Merlos) the rights to distribute those changes also on the binary app published on the App Store (which is released under Apple's Standard License Agreement)
+Note that though the source code is licensed under GPL 3.0 by submitting a pull request you are also providing me (Juan M. Merlos) the rights to distribute those changes on the binary app published on the App Store (which is released under Apple's Standard License Agreement)

-## License
+## GPL License
 Open GPX Tracker app for iOS.
-Copyright (C) 2014  Juan M. Merlos (@merlos) & Contributors
+Copyright (C) 2014-2023  Juan M. Merlos (@merlos) & Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by